The Big Question: Why does my cat keep throwing up?

 - Dullness in a normally active cat

-Vomiting may occur once in a while, but not every bout of puking should be ignored.
+Vomiting may occur occasionally, but not every bout of puking should be ignored.

 Here’s a quick checklist of what you should be doing for peace of mind: